gokiburikin/gkbrkn_noita/README.md

 - **Random Starting Health**: Start with a random amount of health from 50 to 150.
 - **Random Flasks**: Start with a random assortment of flasks.
 - **Random Perk**: Start with a random perk.

+## Game Modifiers
+Options to modify your run.
+They are not all compatible, but can be combined to create interesting challenge runs.

+- **Goo Mode**: Outrun the goo that is taking over the world!
+- **Guaranteed Always Cast**: Wands will generate with at least one always cast spell.
+- **Hard Mode**: Removes a handful of perks and spells that tend to trivialize certain gameplay mechanics (immunities, freeze, polymorph spells, etc.)
+- **Hot Goo Mode**: Outrun the hot goo that is taking over the world!
+- **Limited Ammo**: Unlimited spells become limited based on their mana cost.
+- **Limited Mana**: Wands have more mana, but do not recharge mana over time.
+- **No Hit**: Game over if you take any damage!
+- **No Wand Editing**: All wands are frozen and can not be edited!
+- **No Wand Generation**: Removes all wands from the game that weren't specifically given to the player.\nUse this with Loadouts to create challenge runs!
+- **Order Wand Only**: Wands always generate as Shuffle: No.
+- **Shuffle Wand Only**: Wands always generate as Shuffle: Yes.
+- **Spell Shops Only**: Shops will only carry spells.
+- **Unlimited Ammo**: Limited spells become unlimited.
+- **Wand Shops Only**: Shops will only carry wands.

 ## Utility
 These options have an impact on general gameplay and are meant to be picked and chosen based on your preferred play style.